amaliariegelhuth/Huffman-Decompression/README.md

 5. Create your Huffman Tree exactly as you did in Problem Set 7, using a `PriorityQueue`, merging the two lowest priority trees, etc. I just copied and pasted by code from Problem Set 7, and it worked great.
 Hopefully that will work for you.

 6. Now you have your Huffman Tree, which we will call `fullHuffmanTree`.
 It's time to start decoding the Huffman coded part of the file.
-You'll be using the `readBoolean()` method in BinaryIn to read in the file bit by bit.
+You'll be using the `readBoolean()` method in BinaryIn to read in the file bit by bit, as follows.

-First, open a file to write out to using the `openOutputFile()` method in `FileIOC`, which returns a `FileWriter` object, which has a `write()` method that lets you write out ints as chars to a file.
+* First, open a file to write out to using the `openOutputFile()` method in `FileIOC`, which returns a `FileWriter` object, which has a `write()` method that lets you write out ints as chars to a file.

-Next, create a new `HuffTree` object, which we'll call `traverseHT`, whose top pointer points at the top of `fullHuffmanTree`, which you created in step 5.
+* Next, create a new `HuffTree` object, which we'll call `traverseHT`, whose top pointer points at the top of `fullHuffmanTree`, which you created in step 5.
 You will be using `traverseHT` to traverse the Huffman tree down from its top node to the leaf nodes in order to decode the compressed text.

-Then, follow this pseudocode, more or less, to decode the remainder of the .zip file
+* Then, follow this pseudocode, more or less, to decode the remainder of the .zip file

 ```
 While your BinaryIn object is not empty: